A friend of mine was burgled recently. I spoke to her two days after it had happened and she still sounded shaken up by the whole ordeal.

 Websites like CrimeReports allow you to search for specific locations, and then look at maps marking reported crimes, the date when they were reported, and even the time of day when it happened.
 You can also sign up to alerts which will tell you when a certain crime has been reported in a certain proximity to your home.
 Being vigilant is a positive approach of helping quickly recover after a burglary.

-Three-point plan to protect yourself
+Three-point plan to recover after a burglary

 - Stand outside and look at your house – if you were a burglar, where would you try and get in?
 Look for weak spots and places that are hidden.
 Remember, some burglars dress as window cleaners and climb through windows that are frequently left open.
 They’ll also disguise themselves as workmen so they won’t raise suspicion and give themselves time to examine a house in more detail.

 - If you can, install a home security system – inside and out.